Set of 3 unique super luxury Rolls-Royce for Chinese tycoons

 Báo Khoa học và Đời sống•27/07/2025

-These three one-off Rolls-Royce creations were inspired by ancient murals in Dunhuang, China.
-The mural art in the Dunhuang Mogao Caves is one of the most powerful symbols of China’s cultural heritage.
-“These mural artworks were created over many dynasties, reflecting the abstract ideals that shaped our country’s civilization,” explains Shuai Feng, Rolls-Royce Bespoke Designer in Shanghai.
+These three unique Rolls-Royce creations were inspired by the ancient murals of Dunhuang, China.
+The mural art of the Dunhuang Mogao Caves is one of the most powerful symbols of China's cultural heritage.
+“These mural artworks were created over many dynasties, reflecting the abstract ideals that have shaped our country’s civilization,” explains Shuai Feng, Rolls-Royce Bespoke Designer in Shanghai.

-The Rolls-Royce Cullinan Series II Black Badge is finished in Danqian Pink, which also features on the center of the 23-inch Black Badge alloy wheels.
+The Rolls-Royce Cullinan Series II Black Badge is finished in Danqian Pink, which also appears on the center of the 23-inch Black Badge alloy wheels.
 Inside, the front seats are covered in Blushing Pink perforated leather, while the rear seats are covered in Navy leather with Blushing Pink piping and stitching.
-The Silken Spirit motif also appears on the exterior and interior.
+Silken Spirit motifs appear both outside and inside.
 Last but not least, the Black Badge Spectre, Rolls-Royce’s latest model, features a two-tone Aero paint job with Qingshan Blue and Diamond Black contrasting, while the illuminated grille is finished in Turchese.
 Inside, the dual-tone interior is also applied with Turchese and black leather front upholstery, while the rear seats are black with contrasting white stitching and piping.

 Video : Rolls-Royce honors Chinese cave art with a trio of unique Bespoke cars.